 - Continue to mow cool-season grasses until they stop growing.

 - Rake lawns and remove debris.
 Recycle leaves as mulch.

-- November is the traditional time to apply winterizing fertilizer to your lawn (higher potassium and phosphorus, and lower nitrogen).
-Apply after grass stops growing but at least a month before the ground freezes.
+- November is the traditional time to apply a winterizing fertilizer to your lawn (higher potassium and phosphorus, and lower nitrogen).
+Apply after the grass stops growing but at least a month before the ground freezes.

 Fruits and Vegetables